A Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 When you are considering to adopt Kanban software, it is crucial to find one that fits your particular case.
 For example, whenever you get started in Kanbanize, you’ll be asked to specify what kind of layout you prefer - are you going to manage one project or multiple projects across multiple teams?

-This way, the system suggests the most appropriate layout that will help you manage your project more efficiently.
+This way, the system suggests the most appropriate layout to help you manage your project more efficiently.
 You may choose between 2 different scenarios: Team Workspace and Management Workspace.

 Every organization or team has its own preferences and specifications.
-This is why it is very important to find a flexible Kanban tool that can fit any team’s needs.
+This is why it is essential to find a flexible Kanban tool that can fit any team’s needs.

-In Kanbanize, for example, one Kanban board allows you to visualize multiple projects through several distinctive workflows, so you don’t have to constantly switch between boards.
+In Kanbanize, for example, one Kanban board allows you to visualize multiple projects through several distinctive workflows, so you don’t have to switch between boards constantly.

 The setup aims to show you how you can easily run complex projects without losing focus and keeping maximum transparency of the process.